-As of 31.12.2014 r. the Bank has to maintain the minimum amount of or above the sum total of the capital requirements for:
+As of 31.12.2016 r. the Bank has to maintain the minimum amount of or above the sum total of the capital requirements for:

-- Capital requirements for: - credit and dilution risk in the banking book; - position risk in the trading book; - counterparty and settlement risk from the entire activity; - exchange rate and commodity risk from the entire activity and - operational risk from the entire activity. - Capital Buffers, required from Bulgarian National Bank according to the Regulation:
+- Capital requirements for: - credit and dilution risk in the banking book; - position risk in the trading book; - counterparty and settlement risk from the entire activity; - exchange rate and commodity risk from the entire activity, and - operational risk from the entire activity.

-- Capital conservation buffer 2,5 % of total risk exposure; - Systemic risk buffer 3 % of total risk exposure.
+- > Capital Buffers, required from Bulgarian National Bank according to the Regulation: - Capital conservation buffer 2,5 % of total risk exposure; - Systemic risk buffer 3 % of total risk exposure; - Institution specific Countercyclical capital buffer 0 %.